WurthElektronik/FeatherWings/Sensor2CloudConnectivity/azure/we-sensor2cloud-webapp-visualization/README.md

 The approach here is to create a website in Azure, configure it to deploy using git where it hosts a remote repo, and push your local branch to that repo.

-> Note: Do not forget to delete these resources after you are done, to avoid unnecessary charges.
+> **Note**: Do not forget to delete these resources after you are done, to avoid unnecessary charges.

 1. Create a [Web App](https://ms.portal.azure.com/#create/Microsoft.WebSite).
     - OS: Windows